-For you see, they were right all along, those divers and treasure seekers, those fisher-people and dreamers.
+You see, they were right all along, those divers and treasure seekers, those fisher-people and dreamers.
 The flash of light had not lied.
-There was buried treasure down there, yet even the most imaginative had never envisioned its true value, for it was not an object they could grasp, drag away, and possess.
+There was buried treasure down there.
+It was simply not an object anyone could grasp, drag away, and possess.

 Deep in the slimy muck, cradled by the rotten carcass of an immense vessel--long crashed, long sunk, long broken apart on the floor of the sea--lay the treasure chest.
 Within that chest, there were no coins, no baubles, no bangles like what had been scattered about.
 The complicated lock did not guard a trove of gold.
 The shiny handle did not lift a lid that hid bejeweled crowns or strands of pearls.

 The chest was a doorway.

 The door led to another realm, one of starlight and darkness, sunlight and moon, honey and cayenne and love.
 A place quite similar to this one, but where magic still exists.

 The mermaids know.
 The denizens know.
 And so does the sea, who holds Her myriad secrets.

 THANK YOU, HANNA MERMAID, FOR TAKING US DEEP, DEEP DOWN.

 CHOOSE YOUR OWN ADVENTURE:

 --UP NEXT: EXPERIMENTS IN CHIROPRACTIC - Upper Cervical